Pitching instruction is moving in a "more is more" direction.

 If you asked me to give a pitching clinic, but only let me talk about one concept, it would have to be this one.

 People don't know how to teach throwing any more.
-Instead of teaching pitchers to throw with their hips, I see more and more throwing and pitching "gurus" teaching a top-down, glove-driven movement pattern that runs counter to how the body naturally wants to move.
+Instead of teaching pitchers to throw with their hips, I see more and more throwing and pitching "gurus" teaching a top-down, glove-driven movement pattern that runs counter to how the body naturally moves and moves best.

 Chris O'Leary's 10-Minute Pitching Clinic

 There are a number of things I focus on when talking to pitchers of all ages, after I discuss all of the topics above.

 I have discussed Jeff Passan's The Arm at length, but the gist is he's "That Dad" and doesn't want to feel bad about what he's teaching his son.

 That led Jeff Passan to flat out lie about my experience with and predictions about pitchers like Matt Harvey.

 Instead, as a result of studying dominant and durable pitchers for more than 10 years, I've found they move...

 - DIFFERENTLY than pitchers who can't stay healthy.

 The picture below compares the Timing of Tom Seaver, Jose Fernandez, and Nolan Ryan.